henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 Advanced threat intelligence is a type of event or profile data that can contribute to security monitoring and response.
 As the cyber criminals become more sophisticated, it is important to understand the malware maneuvers.
 With improved visibility into attack methodologies, an organization can respond more quickly to incidents.

-## 6.4 Disaster Recovery
+## 4 Disaster Recovery

-### 6.4.1 Disasters Recovery Planning
+### Disasters Recovery Planning

-#### 6.4.1.1 Disaster Recovery Plan
+#### Disaster Recovery Plan

 An organization puts its disaster recovery plan (DRP) into action while the disaster is ongoing and employees are scrambling to ensure critical systems are online.
 The DRP includes the activities the organization takes to assess, salvage, repair, and restore damaged facilities or assets.

-To create the DRP, answer the following questions:

-- Who is responsible for this process?

-- What does the individual need to perform the process?

-- Where does the individual perform this process?

-- What is the process?

-- Why is the process critical?

-A DRP needs to identify which processes in the organization are the most critical.
-During the recovery process, the organization restores its mission critical systems first
+**A DRP needs to identify which processes in the organization are the most critical.
+During the recovery process, the organization restores its mission critical systems first**

-#### 6.4.1.2 Implementing Disaster Recovery Controls
+#### Implementing Disaster Recovery Controls

 Disaster recovery controls minimize the effects of a disaster to ensure that resources and business processes can resume operation.